VenujaR/Final-Project-/README.md

 # Final Year Project-
-Advanced sparsely supported hardware matrix multiplication This project focuses on optimizing matrix multiplication operations by leveraging sparsity in matrices and specialized hardware support.
+Advanced sparsely supported hardware matrix multiplication-

+This project focuses on optimizing matrix multiplication operations by leveraging sparsity in matrices and specialized hardware support.
 Matrix multiplication is a fundamental operation in many fields, including machine learning, scientific computing, and graphics.
 However, traditional matrix multiplication can be inefficient, especially when dealing with sparse matrices — matrices where a large number of elements are zero.

 Key Highlights: